AnalytxAudit/KYC/README.md

 #### How to request KYC?

-To apply for our KYC just dm @FreddyCryptos on telegram, please verify telegram on our official telegram group @AnalytixAudit
+To apply for our KYC just dm @smartAmike on telegram, please verify telegram on our official telegram channel https://t.me/smartanalytx

 #### KYC Procedure: